By Your Headspace Mindfulness & Meditation Experts

 No matter which meditation position works best for you — seated, lying down, or standing — the Headspace app assists you in dealing with the stresses and strains of 21st-century life.
 Our convenient online sessions can help you find increased compassion, greater focus, less stress, and improved feelings of well-being and happiness.

-If you’re looking for an introduction to different types of meditation, check out the 10-day beginner’s course on the essentials of meditation — available for free in the Headspace app.
+If you’re looking for an introduction to different types of meditation, check out the 10-day beginner’s course on the essentials of meditation — available with your membership or free trial.
 From there, once you gain more experience and confidence, you can explore the whole library of meditations and exercises, covering everything from sleep, compassion, and sports to anger, stress, focus, and more.
 Get started today!
 Sign up for Headspace for free, and start reaping the benefits of meditation practice.

 READ NEXT: How to start a morning meditation practice